A Complete Guide to Soil pH, and What It Means for Your Gardening

 The most accurate and comprehensive way of measuring is to send a soil sample to a laboratory.
 In return for a fee, you'll get a full analysis of your soil's composition, including it's pH level and nutrient profile.

 However, this is probably overkill for the typical home gardener.
-Instead, a less accurate but much more straightforward test can be done with an inexpensive kit, easily available at most nurseries and hardware stores.
+Instead, a less accurate but much more straightforward test can be done with an inexpensive pH test kit, easily available at most nurseries and hardware stores.

 These home testing kits consist of a dye that's sensitive to pH, along with a colour chart.
 The kits will provide precise instructions for use, but the basic idea is to dissolve your soil sample in pure water, add the dye, and then compare the resulting colour to the chart to get a close estimate of pH.